RuneBlaze/audioio/docs/source/compliance.kaldi.rst

-.. py:module:: torchaudio.compliance.kaldi
+.. py:module:: torchffmpeg.compliance.kaldi

-torchaudio.compliance.kaldi
+torchffmpeg.compliance.kaldi
 ===========================

-.. currentmodule:: torchaudio.compliance.kaldi
+.. currentmodule:: torchffmpeg.compliance.kaldi

-The useful processing operations of kaldi_ can be performed with torchaudio.
+The useful processing operations of kaldi_ can be performed with torchffmpeg.
-Various functions with identical parameters are given so that torchaudio can produce similar outputs.
+Various functions with identical parameters are given so that torchffmpeg can produce similar outputs.

 .. _kaldi: https://github.com/kaldi-asr/kaldi